 - Andaman Coast: Koh Chang and Ranong are still quite rainy from the monsoon, but Phuket and Krabi shift into their driest period with just occasional quick storms.
 Skies start to clear later in August.

-Best Places to Visit in August
+Best Places to Visit in Thailand in August

 With the rainy season in full swing, August requires some careful destination planning in Thailand.
 Here are some of the best places to visit: